somashekar17/AWS_Projects/AWS_Project [ Host a website on Amazon S3]/README.md

 - If you encounter an error, navigate to the "Object" section, select the index.html file, and click "Actions."
 Choose "Make public ACL" to grant public access to the file.
-This should resolve the issue.
+This should resolve the issue  👏.